LEngineering/Classification_pneumonia-like_chest-X-rays_and_COVID-19/README.md

 Overview

-The model uses transfer learning using VGG16, Keras and TensorFlow to detect and predict the pneumonia cases.
+Transfer learning using VGG16, Keras and TensorFlow to detect and predict the pneumonia disease.

 ## Dataset